Governor Signs NJCPA-Supported Tax Administrative Changes Bill

-On Nov.
-21, the New Jersey Senate passed NJCPA-supported legislation that makes important administrative changes to the gross income tax and corporation business tax.
-The bill already passed the Assembly and now goes to the Governor for his consideration
+On Dec.
+22, Governor Phil Murphy signed NJCPA-supported legislation (A4295) that makes important administrative changes to the gross income tax and corporation business tax.

 View NJCPA's letter to the Senate Budget and Appropriations Committee